syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 #### Label and label Position

-You can define the caption for a CheckBox, by utilizing the [Label](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Label) property.
+The [Label](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Label) property can handle the caption for a CheckBox.
 This helps in reducing the need for manually adding a separate label element.
-You can customize the position of the label relative to the CheckBox by using the [LabelPosition](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_LabelPosition) property, which allows you to specify whether the label should appear before or after the CheckBox.
+The [LabelPosition](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_LabelPosition) property can be used to alter the position of the label relative to the CheckBox, whether it should appear before or after the CheckBox.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}